hadabot/hadabot_main/content/p6/README.md

 ros2 run hadabot_driver hadabot_odom
 ```

-4. Open another terminal next to your current terminal by clicking the side-by-side panel icon to the left of the __TERMINAL__ sub-menu bar.
+4. Start a 2nd terminal next to your current terminal by clicking the side-by-side panel icon to the left of the __TERMINAL__ sub-menu bar.
 If you hover over the icon, it should say "Split Terminal".

 1. In the new terminal, type the following command to see the initial odometry.

 ```
-source hadabot_ws/install/setup.bash
+source install/setup.bash
 ros2 topic echo /hadabot/odom
 ```

 ### Use pre-saved wheel rotational velocity data to update odometry

-1. Let's play back some wheel rotational velocity messages we pre-saved as [ROS Bags](http://wiki.ros.org/Bags) so the odometry gets updated.
+Let's play back some wheel rotational velocity messages we pre-saved as [ROS Bags](http://wiki.ros.org/Bags) so the odometry gets updated.

 1. "Split Terminal" again to create a new terminal. __You should now have 3 terminal windows opened side-by-side__.
     1. __PRO TIP__: The horizontal layout may be getting crowded.
-Right-click in the empty space to the left of the "1: bash, bash" terminal name drop-down menu and select "Move Panel Right" to get a vertical layout.
+Right-click in the empty space to the right of the "DEBUG CONSOLE" in the TERMINAL menu bar.
+A drop-down menu will appear.
+Select "Move Panel Right" to get a vertical layout.

 1. In the new, third, terminal, type:

 ```
-source hadabot_ws/install/setup.bash
+source install/setup.bash
+cd ~/hadabot_main/content/p6
-ros2 bag play rosbag2_data
+ros2 bag play rosbag2_wheel_rotational_velocity_data
 ```

 2. At this point, you should start seeing updated pose and velocity (Twist) data being echo'd back in your 2nd "topic echo" terminal window.